deJames-13/botibot.py/README.md

-# Raspberry Pi Lab Modules
+# botibot.py

-A collection of reusable, class-based utility modules for common Raspberry Pi microcontroller projects.
+A python package for Project Botibot - A collection of reusable, class-based utility modules for common Raspberry Pi microcontroller projects.
 These modules provide easy-to-use interfaces for controlling servos, OLED displays, relays, and web servers.

 ## 📦 Modules Overview